SkyTech3D/fan_calibrate/README.md

 - FAN: Name of the fan to calibrate (default: fan).
 - STEPS: Number of steps to run the fan through (default: 10).
 - RPM_THRESHOLD: Minimum RPM value increase to consider the fan speed as increasing (default: 100).
-- SAVE=1: Wheter to generate a
+- SAVE=1: Whether to generate a kalico compatible config change with `min_power` and `max_power` entries for the fan.

 ## Plotting the Calibration Results